ansible-content-lab/aws.infrastructure_config_demos/README.md

 #### Create Network Playbooks

-The `aws.infrastructure_config_demos.create_peer_network` and `aws.infrastructure_config_demos.create_transit_network` playbooks have another tasks block that will attempt to configure the EC2 resources deployed by the roles a bit farther.
+The `lab.aws_infrastructure_config_demos.create_peer_network` and `lab.aws_infrastructure_config_demos.create_transit_network` playbooks have another tasks block that will attempt to configure the EC2 resources deployed by the roles a bit farther.
 When the role completes, EC2 instances in the DMZ will still need to be configured with SSH configuration in order to communicate with EC2 instances in the private network(s).

 To connect to the DMZ EC2 instance, the `ansible_ssh_private_key_file` variable needs to be set so that the machine running the playbook can connect to the newly created EC2 instance.
 You may set this variable in any way that Ansible allows, i.e. extra var, host var, etc.  It must be set or the configuration step will be skipped.
 The `ansible_ssh_user` variable is set automatically to the user `ec2-user` that is standard on AWS AMIs.